javflores/javflores.github.io/_posts/2016-04-23-lscc-from-zero-to-continuous-delivery-with-docker-part-1.md

 Let's setup also a VCS trigger so that anytime there is a change in github master, this will trigger.

+### 2. Release

-- **2. Release**: This will publish a docker container in our machine.
+This will publish a docker container in our machine.
 To execute this we need a trigger which is the previous step, 1.
 Build.

 The Build Steps we need here are two:

- - A command line step to build a docker container and push it to the registry, the tag is based on the build number:
+ 1. A command line step to build a docker container and push it to the registry, the tag is based on the build number:

 {% highlight cs %}
  #!/bin/bash
  set e